 For details on how to check your money order’s status and what to do if you have an expired money order, see our dedicated research on money order expiration.

 Where Can I Get a Money Order?

 You can purchase money orders at many places, including banks, credit unions, check cashing stores, convenience stores, gas stations, and grocery stores.
-See our list of more than 50 places that sell money orders.
-Some of these money order agents, such as 7-Eleven, are even open 24 hours and/or open on Sundays.

 Our previous research also details the money order purchase policies (including store hours) at the following stores and banks: